-Even though food allergies are very common, living with the diagnosis can often feel confusing and lonely.
+Although food allergies are common, living with the diagnosis can often feel confusing and lonely for children.
 For starters, food allergies are invisible most of the time.
 Kids usually look healthy when they avoid the food they’re allergic to, so people might not realize how serious food allergies can be.
-This is why picture books about food allergies are so important for caregivers, teachers, and librarians to read at home and school.
+That’s why the best books about food allergies can help kids feel understood and protected.

-When children hear about other boys and girls with food allergies, they may feel comforted knowing that they are not alone.
-These realistic picture books have examples of different types of allergies, common reactions, and social experiences.
+When children hear about other boys and girls with food allergies, they may feel comforted knowing they are not alone.
+These realistic picture books show different food allergies, common reactions, and social experiences.

 Food Allergies and Me

-A boy named Jack has a busy day where he goes to school, an allergy appointment, and then spends time with friends at the playground.
+A boy named Jack has a busy day; he goes to school, has an allergy appointment, and then spends time with friends at the playground.
 Throughout the day, Jack is very active, but he has to be careful about his allergies.
 He can’t share food and needs to ask his parents if something is safe.

-This book mentions several food allergies, including milk and egg, and different types of allergy symptoms.
-It also teaches the important of washing your hands before you eat, as well as after to wash any food off the hands.
+This book mentions several food allergies, including milk and egg, and allergy symptoms.
+It also teaches the importance of washing your hands before you eat and washing food off your hands after you eat.

-However, it’s clear that this child has many interests and hobbies, just like other children!
+However, this child has many interests and hobbies, just like other children!
 Food allergies are just one important part of his life.

 My Perfect Cupcake

 Dylan always loved picking out different cupcakes from the local bakery.
 One day, he suddenly developed a serious allergic reaction with hives, throat itching, and stomach cramps.
-The parent takes Dylan to the doctor who performs a skin test and diagnosis him with nut allergies.
+The parent takes Dylan to the doctor, who performs a skin test and diagnoses him with nut allergies.
 Dylan is sad that the bakery is not safe for him.

-Often, fictional tales can be a gentle way to describe a tricky topics like food allergies.
+Often, make-believe tales can be a gentle way to describe tricky topics like food allergies.
 Analogies in these imaginary scenarios can help kids understand certain concepts.